Market Insight Sydney Live

 Share

 Vacancy rates are the leading indicator for where rents and yields are heading next.
 In Sydney’s commercial market, the two sectors that move independently of each other — and in opposite directions — are CBD office and industrial logistics.
-Understanding both is essential context for any financing decision in this market.
+Understanding both is essential context for any acquisition decision in this market.

 Sydney CBD office vacancy